JaytirthJOSHI/HealthPulse/README.md

 2. Enter your country and PIN code
 3. Report symptoms anonymously
 4. View the live heatmap of health trends
-5. Get instant health tips from Dr. Fatafat
+5. Get instant health tips based on your symptoms
+6. Explore time-based trend analysis

 ## 🔒 Privacy